-If any of these factors are present, the gun is not to blame.
+If any of these five factors are present, the gun is not to blame.
 You can prove this by removing a cartridge from a gun immediately after finishing a dispensing cycle.
 Some cartridges will continue to ooze while standing upright outside the gun!

 Dispensing guns can be designed with certain non-drip features to help reduce the potential for run-on.
 Non-drip guns are useful for when a smooth bead is not required, as in filling small cracks in a number of different locations.
-Since non-drip guns tend to increase the number of starts and stops during the application, they come in handy when only one or two pumps of the gun at most will fill the crack.
+Since no-drip guns tend to increase the number of starts and stops during the application, they come in handy when only one or two pumps of the gun at most will fill the crack.
 Continuous flow guns, on the other hand, should be used when a smooth bead is required over many pumps of the gun, as in filling long or continuous joints.
 On continuous flow tools, always remember to press the recoil plate with your thumb to release the pressure when you finish your application.
 Pressure on the rod is instantly removed by releasing this tension.

 Albion gun models B1, H10D and H10XD have no-drip features.
 In addition:

 - all of our cordless guns are no drip as the motors reverse whenever the trigger is released